Found this helpful? Share it with peers.

 Application owners

-Application Portfolio Management approach
+Application Portfolio Management Process: Key Steps Explained

 APM can be described as a cyclical procedure model that can be roughly divided into four steps.
 The steps do not necessarily have to be processed in the order suggested here.
 In some cases, they also run in parallel: